pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

    - It's schema information should not depend on v1
    - More information is needed: Tisession, table, TiTableReference, SqlContext
    - Extend more interface: SupportsRead interface
-3. remove `TiResolutionRuleV2`
+3. Remove `TiResolutionRuleV2`
 4. Replace the use of `TiDBRelation` in `TiAuthorizationRule` and `TiStrategy`
-5. move the `TiAuthorizationRule` from wrapper to core becauase it is compatible with spark 3.0 and 3.1 now
+5. Move the `TiAuthorizationRule` from wrapper to core becauase it is compatible with spark 3.0 and 3.1 now
-6. move the  `TiStrategy` from core to wrapper becauase the logical plan `DataSourceV2ScanRelation` is different in spark 3.0 and 3.1
+6. Move the  `TiStrategy` from core to wrapper becauase the logical plan `DataSourceV2ScanRelation` is different in spark 3.0 and 3.1

 ### Replace API v1 to v2
 API v2 has plenty of differences from v1
-- Provides job-level consistency in BatchWrite and patition-level consistency in DataWrite
+- Provides job-level consistency in BatchWrite and partition-level consistency in DataWrite
 - Supports Streaming
-- No longer depend on dataframe/dataset, SparkSession and saveMode
+- No longer depend on RDD, SparkSession and saveMode
-- Data is processed by every record in DataWrite.write
+- Data is processed by single record in DataWrite.write

 The main APIs are described in the picture: